GollyTicker/obsidian-automation/notes/Developer-Notes.md

 * [ ] share first iteration with others and gather feedback

 * [ ] figure out how to support older versions of the obsidian client
   * until how much in the past?
 * [ ] mobile support? mobile first?

+* [ ] I updated the lib to `es2020` in tsconfig.js.
+Is that ok so?
+My IDE, was not properly detecting the right libs.